cryptogogue/vol-node-cpp/docs/mining-node-setup-guide/mining-node-setup-guide.md

 ### Updating the Node

-From time to time you will want to update to the latest mining ndoe software.
+From time to time you will want to update to the latest mining node software.
 To do so, SSH in to your server, pull the latest, rebuild and restart:

 ```
 cd vol-node-cpp